-- b) Check to see if the water is flowing out the peach discharge line...if so, then the membrane is getting water. - c) Disconnect the white line from the in side of the auto-shut off valve...(that thing with four connectors) if water is coming out, the RO is producing and the problem is between there and the faucet.
-Maybe a defective auto-shut-off valve. - d) If the peach line is flowing and the white is not, maybe blocked check valve at RO Housing.
+- a) Check to see if the water is flowing out the discharge line...if so, then the membrane is getting water. - b) Disconnect the white line from the in side of the auto-shut off valve...
+(That thing with four connectors) if water is coming out, the RO is producing and the problem is between there and the faucet.
+Maybe a defective auto-shut-off valve. - c) If the red line (or red label) is flowing and the line from 4th stage is not, maybe blocked check valve at RO Housing.
 There are two outlets on the out end of the RO Membrane.
-One goes to the discharge saddle and the other is purified water. - e) If unit has been in service for a while, the problem is probably clogged filters.
+One goes to the discharge saddle and the other is purified water. - d) If unit has been in service for a while, the problem is probably clogged filters.
 Pull the filters.
 Test them one at a time by putting them into the first filter position and see if it flows.
-Clogged filters are usually only associated with well water or with really turbid water. - f) The RO Membrane has silted up.
+Clogged filters are usually only associated with well water or with really turbid water. - e) The RO Membrane has silted up.
 Very rare unless very bad feed water.
 The RO Membrane is self-flushing.
-Try flushing the membrane by putting the restrictor in the "open" position.
-This will allow all of the flow to wash the membrane off. - 3.
+Try flushing the membrane by disconnecting the line to the restrictor.
+This will allow all of the flow to wash the membrane off. - 2.)
 "My filters are leaking"